SoftwareHeritage/swhapguide/SWHAP@Paris.md

 Regarding other material, such as working documents, photos, videos, there might be no predefined license attached to them.
 In that case you may want to reach out to the copyright owner and ask them for their authorisation to archive and share their documents.
 You will want to be specific on the use you will make of these documents and about the plateforms you will use in the process.

 As you get more information about copyrights and licenses don't forget to fill in the `catalogue.md` file accordingly.
 You will also want to keep a record of all the authorisations you may have been granted : that might mean storing email discussions or contract pdf for the record.

-TO DO: be more specific about what to do with authorizations.
-No dedicated folder for now.
-TO DO: show a template of license?
-DIfference between free license and specific license.

 If you can't get a sharing license for some items you own (ex: press article), you should still reference the items in `catalogue.md` along with storage location and contact point.
 Some people might see the catalogue in the future and be interested in accessing it and getting a contact point.
 However, you are not allowed to publicly publish these items.
 They should be stored in a dedicated folder that can stay in the private `Workbench` but can't be published publicly.